 The next step for the Amazonian Platform

-The proposed protected area in Orellana is already incredibly vast, but it will also form an integral part in an even larger project: NCE’s Amazon Platform for Forest, Climate, and Human Wellbeing.
+The proposed protected area in Orellana is already incredibly vast, but it will also form an integral part in an even larger project: Nature and Culture in Ecuador’s Amazon Platform for Forest, Climate, and Human Wellbeing.

 This ambitious initiative aims to unite conservation across six provinces in Ecuador, working in collaboration with governments and Indigenous communities to preserve a staggering total of 5.5 million hectares of forest across the entire Ecuadorian Amazon.